jothiprakasam/Marinescope_AI_clone/README.md

 - **Modular Frontend:** Built with reusable components in TypeScript and React.
 - **Rapid UI Development:** Uses Tailwind CSS for fast and responsive design.

-## About

-This is a forked project and may not include all upstream documentation.
-For more details, see the original [Marinescope_AI](https://github.com/sankar5302k/Marinescope_AI) repository.

----

-Feel free to further customize this README with more specific project goals, additional installation steps, and usage instructions!